By: Jeff Sabo

 Does this sound like you?
 In fact, these are some things I would have said myself not too long ago.
-Many cultural norms and misconceptions tell us that in order to have success teaching exceptional students, we need to have unique characteristics, abilities, or many years of specialized training.
+Many of us feel that in order to have success teaching exceptional students, we need to have unique characteristics, abilities, or many years of specialized training.
 But this is not the case!
-Actually, it turns out that shifting your mindset and learning some simple tools and strategies can make a world of difference for both you and your exceptional students.
+Actually, it turns out that shifting your mindset and learning some simple tools and strategies can make a world of difference for both you and your students with exceptionalities.

 Shifting your mindset: